 Selling Winners and Holding Losers

 Well, how do you guard against the loss aversion bias?
 One practical step is to always use firm stop-loss orders to minimize your potential loss in any trade.
-That kind of pre-commitment to always limiting your risk helps to mitigate the tendency to fall into a loss aversion trap.
+That kind of pre-commitment to always limit your risk helps mitigate the tendency to fall into a loss aversion trap.

 Examples of Loss Aversion

 Below is a list of loss aversion examples that investors often fall into: